barry-waldbaum-rl/reat-vm-setup/README.md

 docker run -e EX_IP=`/sbin/ifconfig | grep -A 1 ens4 | grep inet | awk -F ' ' '{ print $2 }'` -p 80:6901 -e VNC_PW=trainee! --net redislabs --ip 172.18.0.2  --name vnc -d re-vnc;
 ```

+NOTE 1: Setting EX_IP in the base VM creates the problem of passing this container environment variable to new VM instances with different IPs.
+It will have to be corrected somehow like the comment in NOTE 2 below.

 13. Create scripts that a student can run to reset Redis Labs nodes and create clusters on their VM instance.

 ```bash